heubych/uTradeFi_Documentation/docs/overview.md

 The protocol allows each sTrack to lose 80% of its value before being automatically converted back into the reference asset, ie Ether (if no actions are taken by the investors).
 The automatic conversion into the reference asset (Ether) is executed with smart contracts to mitigate future losses.

-(to be defined)

-The protocol guarantees an increase of 80% (tbc) of the overall investment pool size if no specific actions are taken by the pool performance underwriters.
-This means that if all the pool was invested in non-Ether assets, the protocol would guarantee a performance of 80% above Ether before liquidating the position of the underwriters and investors.

 ## What are the main risks?

 The main risk is market risk, i.e. the risk to lose money with bad investment decisions.
 Please read carefully the section on "Risks".

-?> The unique design of uTradeFi with collateralized investors losses and collateralized pool performance underwriters losses allow the clearing of the gains and losses of the system in all circumstances.
+?> The unique design of uTradeFi with collateralized investors losses and automatic liquidation of the synthetic trackers in case of high loses protect the protocol against unfunded investors losses.